soenia/mlops_hatespeech/reports/README.md

 >
 > Recommended answer length: 100-200 words.
 >
-> Example:
-> *We used the compute engine to run our ... .
-We used instances with the following hardware: ... and we started the*
-> *using a custom container: ...*
->
 > Answer:

 We used custom Vertex AI Jobs which internally rely on Google Cloud Compute Engine.
 For this we implemented containerized jobs, pulled from the artifact registry.
 Note that we also abused those Vertex AI Jobs to run our data preprocessing and evaluation scripts.

 Machine Type: n1-highmem-2